 On the whole.
 Digital Marketing is a virtual game.
 So if you excel it doesn’t matter where you work from as long as you bring Results.

 17. What are some of the Digital Marketing skill-sets required for 2019, and what to upgrade?

 - Focus on learning Artificial intelligence and machine learning because this is completely transforming business.

 - Voice search is one crucial area of specialisation.
 25% of searches today are happening via voice.

-- People are vouching for technical skills, strong technology based digital marketing innovations, marketing automations is very scopeful.
+- People are vouching for technical skills, strong technology based digital marketing innovations, and marketing automations is very scopeful.

 - Content skills – this is one thing that will never go out of fad.
-So people who can create lot more personalised communications can win.
+So people who can create a lot more personalised communications can win.

 18. Is a Career in Digital Marketing a Good choice?

 Honestly, yes.
 I would recommend so.
 Here is a video that talks about some of the biggest challenges of a Digital Marketing Agency.
 You can also notice how finding the right candidate for Digital Marketing is one of the biggest problems in the industry: